antonio-alro/fcm-travel-challenge/README.md

 In this solution, we can understand an use case like a services orchestrator.
 We have the following use cases:
 - `GetItineraryUseCase`: It takes care of calling the different services that we need to complete the use case.

+### Inputs
+The inputs contains the parameters that use cases need:
+- `GetItineraryInput`: It contains the base place and the filename where we find the reservations of our user.

+### Errors
+We implement our custom errors, based on the `StandardError` class:
+- `FileNotFoundError`: It is raised if the input file does not exist.

 ### Serializers
 Our serializers take care of, given a domain entity, return the response in the appropiate format, based on the challenge requirements.